kushank1207/collegestion/Sprint3.md

 ## Contributors

-	 - Kushank Singh - Backend/frontend
+	 - Kushank Singh - Backend
-	 - Kumar Vinayak - Backend
+	 - Kumar Vinayak - Frontend
-	 - Gurazeez Singh Sachdeva - FrontEnd
+	 - Gurazeez Singh Sachdeva - Frontend
-	 - Louis Paul(ISHAN) - FrontEnd
+	 - Louis Paul(ISHAN) - Frontend

 Although the task has been distributed in above manner for most of the parts but again every team member is working in a mixed state linked with both ends.